n-vest/n-vest.github.io/content/authors/admin/_index.md

 ---
 <i>Hello! 👋 </i>

-I am a postdoctoral researcher in [Educational Technology](https://education.ufl.edu/educational-technology/) at the University of Florida, where I study how cognitive science can inform the design of tools that support math learning.
+I am a postdoctoral fellow in [Educational Technology](https://education.ufl.edu/educational-technology/) at the University of Florida, where I study how cognitive science can inform the design of tools that support math learning.

 I recently completed my Ph.D. in the [Department of Psychology](https://psych.wisc.edu/) at the University of Wisconsin-Madison, where I was a member of the [Cognitive Development and Communication Lab](https://alibali.psych.wisc.edu/).

-Prior to graduate school, I was a lab manager for the [Learning, Education, and Development Lab](https://leadlab.sitehost.iu.edu/) in the [Department of Psychological and Brain Sciences](https://psych.indiana.edu/index.html) at Indiana University.

-<strong>My research examines the cognitive processes that shape numerical understanding, particularly how we build on what we already know to integrate new concepts.</strong> I focus on how these skills develop in children and how they relate to education, advancing our understanding of learning and thinking.
+<strong>My research examines the cognitive processes that shape numerical understanding, particularly how we build on what we already know to accomodate new concepts.</strong> I focus on how these skills develop in children and how they relate to education, advancing our understanding of learning and thinking.

 {style="text-align: justify;"}